sphinxcorp/angular-dev-base/README.md

 * All view (.html) files must be referenced in other views or routes with urls starting with **/**.
 This is crucial for the minified build to work, that will embed all view files into the minified script & put into the templace cache.
 * All angular components must be registered with array notaion to specify their dependency explicitly.
 No auto-discovery will be supported in production build.
 Look at the existing files in **common** folder for reference implementations.
 * Update **index.html** files with actual asset references when assets will be imported from markup project
-* Review, understand & play with provided code before starting with the actual implementation
+* Review, understand & play with provided code before starting with the actual implementation.
+* **Note** that all data provided by current mockup backend are based on very intial level of analysis, and the final data format might very.
+Also the frontend team might have their suggestions about the data format & structure, that will be considered positively by the backened developers, if that doesn't violate any constraint for the backend architecture or business logic.
+So, please come up with suggestions about the data format & structure & discuss as necessary to finalize.
 * The the sample implemntation as a reference but we always appreciate best possible code.
 So, feel free to update any part of provided code to improve performance, maintainability or extensibility.